hbs-guidance/draft-hbs-state/draft-wiggers-hbs-state.md

 - If key backups are required, implementers must ensure that any backup mechanism can not lead to re-using a previously used OTS key.

+The purpose of this document is to present, recall, and discuss various strategies for a correct state and backup management for S-HBS.

+## When are S-HBS appropriate?

-These issues lead to new requirements that most developers will not be familiar with and that require careful handling in practice.
-Due to these challenges, most applications should use stateless alternatives like SLH-DSA [FIPS205] instead.
+The issues with state management described above, as well as the limited number of signatures, lead to new requirements that most developers will not be familiar with and that require careful handling in practice.
+Due to these challenges, most applications should use _stateless_ hash-based signature schemes like SLH-DSA [FIPS205], which use the same security assumptions, or schemes based on other assumptions, such as ML-DSA [FIPS204], instead.
 However, if performance, signature or key sizes of stateless alternatives are prohibitive, and the specific use case allows a very tight control of the signing environment, using S-HBS may be an appropriate solution.
 It seems likely that in many scenarios, this will only be possible when using purpose-designed hardware, such as hardware-security modules.

-The purpose of this document is to present, recall, and discuss various strategies for a correct state and backup management for S-HBS.

 # Conventions and Definitions